Table of contents

 FOMO stands for ‘fear of missing out’ and is a psychological phenomenon that is triggered when you feel like you may let an amazing opportunity pass you by.
 It is commonly associated with social media where you are presented with an item, event or destination that seems too good to miss.

-- Wanting to get a ticket to Glastonbury or Coachella because all your friends are going
+- Wanting to get a ticket to Coachella because all your friends are going

 - Seeing limited stock on the latest iPhone